w3f/polkadot-wiki/docs/maintain-nominator.md

 ![Staking Returns](/img/staking/polkadotjs-staking-returns.jpg)

-As a nominator, if you only want to know the profit of each validator has been made for each era, you can go to the [Returns](https://polkadot.js.org/apps/#/staking/returns) section under staking page by inputting the number of tokens you would like to stake to check it.
-And then nominate those who have a higher profit.
-However, that does not mean the right way to evaluate the validators' performance in overall.
+As a nominator, if you only want to know the profit each validator made for each era, you can go to the [Returns](https://polkadot.js.org/apps/#/staking/returns) section under the staking page by inputting the number of tokens you would like to stake to check it.
+Then, nominate those who have a higher profit.
+However, that does not guarantee the right way to evaluate the validators' overall performance.

 One example would be if a validator is regularly offline, their nominators most likely would get fewer rewards than others.
 More importantly, when many validators are [unreachable](learn-staking#unresponsiveness), those nominators who staked with them will be slashed.